Ben-Tobben/Hill-Climber/README.md

+The paper is the pdf named: Maximizing Growth Rates of Options Portfolios

 # Changing the dimensions
 To run this code on the number of options you want, change the DIMENSIONS value to the number of options you want to run.